vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 )
 ```

 Peer information is stored in a `peerStore`, which may be persisted in an underlying database.
 It is kept internal to avoid race conditions and tight coupling.
-The peer store will replace the current address book, and thus track e.g. connection statistics and such.
+The peer store will replace the current address book, either partially or in full.

-The `peerStore` should at the very least contain basic CRUD functionality as outlined below, but will possibly need to have additional functionality, and is intentionally underspecified:
+The `peerStore` should at the very least contain basic CRUD functionality as outlined below, but will likely need additional functionality and is intentionally underspecified:

 ```go
 // peerStore contains information about peers, possibly persisted to disk.